Getting started

 Scripts

 nip.io generates domain names for the public DNS server based on the current WAN or LAN IP address of the host machine.
-It must be copied into /usr/local/bin/ with the filename “nip.sh”.
+It must be copied into /usr/local/bin/ with the filename “nip.sh”, unless you want to keep everything in the repository and use a relative path to execute the script.
 When you execute “nip.sh”, a domain name will be shown (Ex.: 192.168.1.2.nip.io) which you can use for the examples.
 The command takes one optional parameter as a subdomain.
 Ex.: “nip.sh web1”.
 The result would be: web1.192.168.1.2.nip.io

-Make sure you each script is executable before you continue.
+Make sure that each script is executable before you continue.
 However, the above scripts are optional and you may not need them in a local virtual machine.
-If you don’t want to rely on automatic IP address detection, set the NIP variable manually.
+If you don’t want to rely on automatic IP address detection, set the NIP variable manually to your IP address like this

 Example projects

-Example projects are in the learn-docker/projects folder, so go to there.
+Example projects are in the projects folder, so go there.

 If it does not exist or empty, then set the value manually or run the script below:

 All off the examples were tested with Docker 20.10.23.
 The version of Docker Compose was 2.15.1.
-You can try with more recent versions but some behaviour could be different in the future.
+You can try different versions, but older versions might lack some new features.
+If you use a more recent version and the tutorial doesn’t work for you, please contact me on GitHub by opening a new issue.